juliaabrz/4al3-final-project/README.md

 - **Healthy**

 ### Approach
-1. Multiple machine learning models will be implemented and evaluated.
+1. Multiple machine learning models will be implemented and evaluated based on accuracy.
+We chose K-Nearest Neighbours, Neural Network, and SVM.
 2. Results from the models will be thoroughly analyzed.
 3. The goal is to identify the **most efficient model** for predicting health status.